 In adipose tissue, GH has been shown to increase fatty acid synthesis which further exacerbates insulin resistance.
 The mechanism for this is thought to be GH’s inhibition of insulin receptor substrate-1 (IRS-1) and downregulation of the PI3K pathway.
 In contrast, HGH in muscle cells stimulates the production of triglycerides and the uptake of fatty acids.
 A novel mechanism involving reduced insulin sensitivity has been suggested regarding the direct effect of GH on glucose mechanism albeit not confirmed in humans.

 Indirect effects on glucose homeostasis

-GH indirectly acts on blood glucose levels through regulation of IGF-1, which mimics insulin’s effect in the body.
+GH indirectly acts on blood glucose levels through the regulation of IGF-1, which mimics insulin’s effect on the body.
 Animal studies conducted in vivo have shown that IGF-1 can promote glucose uptake from the blood in an effort to lower glucose levels.
-Research conducted by Di Cola and colleagues has demonstrated that IGF-1 mimics insulin by stimulating glycolysis in mice deficient of insulin receptors compared to normal mice.
+Research conducted by Di Cola and colleagues has demonstrated that IGF-1 mimics insulin by stimulating glycolysis in mice deficient in insulin receptors compared to normal mice.

 GH deficiency and glycemic control in adults

 Growth hormone deficiency (GHD) occurs when there are insufficient quantities of GH that cannot meet the body’s remodeling demands.
 Low levels in GH correlate with low levels of IGF-1 and contribute to the disruption of important metabolic pathways within the body.
 Multiple studies have attempted to administer GH in these patients in an effort to treat GHD.
 Although few studies have reported positive effects related to glycemic control in GHD individuals who are treated with GH, the findings are yet to be confirmed via larger-scale studies.